NASCAR rules and regulations: Race procedure

-If there is a potential for inclement weather at any time or the race runs long where sunset or a curfew becomes an issue, NASCAR will inform teams on race control radio of the official time limit (sunset or curfew) set by Section 8.5.7.6.C.
+If there is a potential for inclement weather at any time or the race runs long where sunset, curfew, or logistics of the event (such as to advance to the next scheduled event of the schedule) becomes an issue, NASCAR will inform teams on race control radio of the official time limit (sunset, curfew, or set time limit to prepare for the next event) set by Section 8.5.7.6.C.
 If the race is not official and there is no chance to reach official status (typically second stage or halfway point), the race is stopped and resumed the next day either at the point NASCAR does not believe they can finish the race, or allow the race to be run to the time limit.

 If the time limit is reached with four or more laps before official status, or when NASCAR deems the race cannot reach official status before the time limit, the yellow flag is immediately waved, with the safety car leading the field to the garage area in parc fermé regulations, with the race continuing the next day.

 If the time limit is reached with less than three laps remaining (i. e., leader is past the start finish line at the time limit with three laps remaining) before official status, or has passed it, the race will conclude in two laps after the leader subsequently crosses the finish line or an ensuing safety car.
 At the point of the time limit, three laps will be remaining.
 Once the leader crosses the finish line after time expires, two laps will be remaining.
 When the leader crosses the finish line on the next lap, the one lap remaining indicator will be displayed to the leader.
 If the time limit is reached and the race is under the safety car, if NASCAR is able to restart the race on the next lap, the restart will only be one lap.
 If the time limit is reached under the safety car, NASCAR may end the race immediately if the race is official.
 This procedure began at the 2024 Grant Park 165 in Chicago.

 After the race, the winning driver (and, if at the end of the season, championship winning driver) will usually complete a series of burnouts in celebration of their victory, before heading to victory lane for more celebrations and post-race interviews.
-At Mexico City, the podium teams will enter the Foro Sol for celebrations, not the frontstretch.
+At Mexico City, the podium teams will enter the Estadio GNP Seguros for celebrations, not the frontstretch.

 For road course races, starting in 2022, NASCAR will no longer call a safety car situation if rain is potentially an issue to allow teams to change tires and install windshield wipers.
 Teams can switch to rain tires at any time if they wish.
-In 2023, safety cars will be called on selected flat and short ovals -- Loudon, Phoenix, Martinsville, North Wilkesboro (where the tires were first used during All-Star Race heat races), and Richmond.
+In 2023, safety cars will be called on selected flat and short ovals—Loudon, Phoenix, Martinsville, North Wilkesboro (where the tires were first used during All-Star Race heat races), and Richmond.
 Starting in 2025, rain tires will be used at Bristol.